benaliYacine/mmatron/perceptron_mma_minigame.md

 For later levels or expert mode:

--   **Subtle hints:** Very light background color on sliders showing "suggested range" based on Opponent Focus.
+-   **Subtle hints:** Very light background color on sliders showing "suggested range" based on Opponent Stats.
+-   **Logic:** Highlight sliders for stats where opponent is strong (you need to counter).
 -   **Not predictive:** Don't show exact optimal values, just gentle guidance.
 -   Only appear if kid has lost to this opponent 2+ times.